The Last of Us Part II Remastered Review | PlayStation 5

 Losing almost everything in her relentless endeavor, this is where the players can get to ask themselves about Ellie’s actions.
 Was it worth it?
 As The Last of Us Part II Remastered's main protagonist, she has the final say in how things end, dictated by her remorse for not being able to save what she loved the most.
 Santa Barbara's beautiful beach is juxtaposed with the worst impulses to ever exist in people, and its long-winded conclusion leaves much food for thought as you stare into the endless sea.

-The dual narrative approach of The Last of Us Part II Remastered is an extremely risky one that tries to evoke empathy from the player by applying all the old tricks in the book.
+The dual narrative approach of The Last of Us Part II Remastered is extremely risky, and it tries to evoke empathy from the player by applying all the old tricks in the book.
 Once you take control of Abby, your bulky nightmare, it would be understandable to want to stop playing, perhaps forever, as that character is someone you just cannot help but relate to your worst fears.
 And that’s where the interactivity comes into play.
 Abby plays ball with a cute puppy and is extremely afraid of heights.
 It turns out that underneath that muscle mass is a beating heart aching to be loved.

 Because the game already knows you have been getting accustomed to its gameplay mechanics for the past 15 hours, Abby's side of things feels heavy, like it's throwing everything at you.
 Leaning into her rage, her infected encounters are much more action-packed and where a handy flamethrower comes into use.
 This is also where one of the most horrifying boss fights in survival horror happens with the Rat King.
 The tension building just before each attack is palpable.

-Ending on a more hopeful note, as her counterpart, Abby’s story goes through a life-changing narrative, her personality is forever impacted.
-Thanks to Lev for being her moral compass, her determination to not be a victim of circumstance any longer and take control of her destiny in a gamble that is open-ended leads her to believe that in the universe of The Last of Us Part II Remastered, not everyone has to live in a dog eat dog world.
+Ending on a more hopeful note, as her counterpart Abby’s story undergoes a life-changing narrative, her personality is forever impacted.
+Thanks to Lev for being her moral compass, her determination not to be a victim of circumstance any longer and to take control of her destiny in an open-ended gamble leads her to believe that in the universe of The Last of Us Part II Remastered, not everyone has to live in a dog-eat-dog world.

-Memories are the stories we tell ourselves, and Ellie & Abby told themselves a narrative of complete hatred that permeated everything they did until the end.
+Memories are the stories we tell ourselves, and Ellie & Abby tell themselves a narrative of complete hatred that permeates everything they do until the end.
 Why yes, The Last of Us Part II Remastered is a tale about the vicious cycle of violence; it is also about the resilience of the human condition and how devastating it can be if left unchecked.
 We do what we do each day because we tell ourselves it is the right thing.

 What succinctly elevates The Last of Us Part II Remastered is its precise soundtrack.
-At times hopeful, at others reflective, but always expressive, what the musical department accomplished here is undoubtedly a work of art that can single-handedly put to rest the inane debate as to whether video game music can be taken seriously.
+At times, it is hopeful, but at others, it is reflective but always expressive.
+What the musical department accomplished here is undoubtedly a work of art that can single-handedly put to rest the inane debate as to whether video game music can be taken seriously.
 Adding Eddie Vedder from Pearl Jam's lyricism with the song "Future Days" and Ashley Johnson’s profound rendition of “Take on Me” are just the cherries on top.

 Now, what earns The Last of Us Part II the remastered moniker is plentiful.
 For starters, the new Guitar Free Play mode lets you play the guitar in several locations seen in the main story and with different characters.
 The Argentinian composer Gustavo Santaolalla makes a cameo in there for a nice touch to honor his work.
 There are plenty of videos on YouTube of guitarists recreating classic guitar riffs from many genres.